-Rather than benefiting local communities, voluntourism can have negative impacts, a number of studies have highlighted.
-These range from volunteers taking local jobs, to child trafficking, where young children are stolen from their families and placed into ‘orphanages’ to fuel the demand for volunteer placements.
+Rather than benefiting local communities, voluntourism can have negative impacts as highlighted by a number of studies.
+These range from volunteers taking local jobs to child trafficking where young children are stolen from their families and placed into ‘orphanages’ to fuel the demand for volunteer placements.
 These kidnapped children are then subjected to deliberately poor living conditions to elicit higher donations from visiting westerners.

 So how do volunteers with good intentions avoid the pitfalls of the industry?
 Before further harm is done, a clear conceptual divide needs to be drawn between the ill-planned, short-term volunteering projects and the meaningful, long-term projects that resemble the initial practice embarked upon by medical professionals in the past.

 Research is key when it comes to choosing a project that falls under the latter category, also helping volunteers to prepare more thoroughly and manage expectations.

 Look for organisations that are transparent and honest, those that are open to answering questions, or those that convincingly measure impact as change, rather than just numbers of things built or given away.

 According to Tourism Concern, a charity campaigning on ethical tourism issues, finding answers to these questions will help volunteers make informed decisions about which organisation to work with:

 - Who is organising the project?
 Are they a bona fide, registered charity or a business that contributes a small proportion of profits towards a charity?